cddude229/Gaveldor2/README.md

-Gaveldor 2: The Ungaveling of Ambidextria
+Gaveldor 2: The Engaveling of Ambidextria
 =========

 Our team members are: